Deepppy/Deepppy/README.md

- Hello, im Deepppy, here you can find ways that you can support me(if you want of course)
+ Hello, im Depex, here you can find ways that you can support me(if you want of course)

 ## All Donations are appreciated!